systematiccode/discord-relay-embed/README.md

 ### 2.1.1

-- Added ability to white/blacklist by username, moderator status, and user/post flair.
+- Added the ability to white/blacklist by username, moderator status, and user/post flair.

 ### 2.0.3